adamzterenyi/twitter_coronavirus/README.md

 # Coronavirus Twitter Analysis

-For this project, I analyzed a dataset of all geotagged tweets from 2020 andvisualized these tweets' use of Covid-19-related hashtags.
+For this project, I analyzed a dataset of all geotagged tweets from 2020 and visualized these tweets' use of Covid-19-related hashtags.

 ## Summary